As you continue to discover more about using WordPress, you may occasionally come across the term blogroll.

 Type in the following information:

-- Name: What you type in this field is the link category name that will display on your site.
+- Name: Whatever you type in this field will display as the link category name.

-- Slug: The slug appears in the URL of the link category name.
-Use lowercase letters only and do not include spaces (use hyphens to separate words).
+- Slug: The slug is the search-engine friendly URL part of your link category name.
+Only use lower case letters without spaces (use hyphens to separate words).

 Categories & Target

-In the Categories section, select a link category you have already created, or click on ’+ Add New Category’ to add a new category.
+In the Categories section, tick one of the link categories you have already set up, or click on ’+ Add New Category’ to create a new category link.

 Also, select a target frame for your link in the Target section by choosing one of the radio buttons.
-This lets you specify where you want the link to open when clicked on by visitors:
+This lets you specify how your link should open when a visitor clicks on it:

-- _blank means that a separate window will open up in their web browser to display the information associated with the link.
+- _blank means that a new window will open up in their browser to display the content for that link.
+This allows your visitors to access the link information without leaving your website

-- _none means that when visitors click on your link, they will leave your site and a new website or page will load in your browser window instead.
+- _none means that when a visitor clicks on the link, they will leave your site and a new site or page will load in your web browser window instead.

 Link Relationship XFN